SamGulinello/TraderPy/README.md

 ---

 If you have any question or feedback please let me know.
 You can contact me at sgulinello12@gmail.com.
 I will try my best to respond promptly.
 I hope to contribute to this project regularly because there is so much I would like to do with it.
 I am a full time college student so I can't promise anything.

+## Sponsorship

+---

+If you have a specific requirement or function you would like to see implemented, I am open to a sponsorship.
+This project has been working at my pace and I have been adding functionality where I see best fit.
+I have roadmap to continue to grow this project but I am open to reprioritizing things for a small financial contribution.
+Reach out to me if interested.

 ## Legal Things ...
 I'm assuming